What is formaldehyde?

 How big is the formaldehyde industry?

-Yes.
-An independent risk assessment, carried out by two leading independent consultants TNO Triskelion and RPA (Risk & Policy Analysts Ltd) was carried in 2013.
-They reviewed large amounts of published exposure data and concluded that formaldehyde levels in dwellings are well below the safe concentration established by the WHO in 2010.
+- An independent risk assessment, carried out by two independent consultants TNO Triskelion and RPA (Risk & Policy Analysts Ltd) has reviewed large amounts of published exposure data and concluded that formaldehyde levels in dwellings are well below the safe concentration established by the WHO in 2010.
 Furthermore, formaldehyde benefits from decades of science concerning its chemical properties and safety.
 This has allowed effective guidance towards decision-makers for science-based legislation to ensure that formaldehyde can be continued to be produced and used while no risk is permitted for consumers.

-- Independent risk assessors at TNO Triskelion and RPA also assessed exposure levels at the workplace and concluded that industry operates safely in all current uses.
-In some cases, safe use requires appropriate Risk Management Measures, such as operators wearing half-masks, and the application of suitable operating conditions, for example adequate ventilation systems.
-The risk assessment was based mainly on recently-measured worker exposure data from EU formaldehyde production and downstream user plants.
+- Independent risk assessors at TNO Triskelion and RPA had assessed exposure levels at the workplace and concluded that industry operates safely in all current uses.
+In some cases, safe use requires appropriate Risk Management Measures (RMM), such as suitable operating conditions, for example adequate ventilation systems and individual operators personal protective equipment (PPE) as appropriate.

 How is formaldehyde classified in Europe?

-The new classification entered into force on 24 June 2014.
-However authorities have foreseen a transition period allowing suppliers to adapt to the new classification until 1 January 2016.
+- The new classification entered into force on 24 June 2014, with a transition period for full compliance to 1 January 2016.

 What does the classification cover?

-The classification is based only on nasopharyngeal cancer, one of the rarest forms of cancer in the EU: the nasopharyngeal cancer.
-When concluding on their assessment for the carcinogenicity of formaldehyde, experts from the EU’s Committee for Risk Assessment rejected possible links to leukemia: it is scientifically demonstrated that when inhaled, formaldehyde does not penetrate further in the organism and cannot be associated with any toxic effects in the body..
+- The classification for carcinogenicity of formaldehyde refers to one of the rarest forms of cancer in the EU: the nasopharyngeal cancer.
+When concluding on their assessment for the carcinogenicity of formaldehyde, experts from the EU’s Committee for Risk Assessment (RAC) rejected all possible links to leukemia: it is scientifically demonstrated that when inhaled, formaldehyde does not penetrate further in the organism and cannot be associated with any toxic effects in the body..
 Since the epidemiology evidence does not support a link for humans, the classification is based entirely on evidence from animal studies.
-For this reason the EU reclassified formaldehyde as carcinogen 1B (presumed human carcinogen) instead of 1A (known human carcinogen) as initially proposed in the classification dossier.
+For this reason, the EU reclassified formaldehyde as carcinogen 1B (presumed human carcinogen) instead of 1A (known human carcinogen) as initially proposed in the classification dossier.

 What does the classification mean?